Hundatorra: Decline and abandonment

 The three grain storage barns appear to have been adapted to include corn dryers, possibly indicative of a deteriorating climate.

-1315 saw the start of three years of abnormally high rainfall, leading to widespread crop failures as well as the inability to evaporate brine for salt meaning meat preservation was not possible, and this caused the Great Famine of 1315–1317.
+1315 saw the start of three years of abnormally high rainfall, leading to widespread crop failures as well as the inability to evaporate brine for salt, meaning that meat preservation was not possible, and this caused the Great Famine of 1315–1317.
 Outlying marginally viable settlements like Hundatorra were particularly badly affected, and effects may have been compounded by the Great Bovine Pestilence which came in 1319–20, killing nearly two-thirds of all bovine animals (cows and oxen) in England, affecting meat, dairy, and also arable because of the reliance on oxen as ploughing animals.

 The late 1340s saw the spread of the Black Death, killing half the population of England.

 Pollen evidence indicates that farming had stopped at Hundatorra by 1350, but recent analysis of pottery suggests that the village was probably occupied until the late 14th or early 15th century.

 The villagers apparently left little behind when they left, though the acidic soil would have destroyed much evidence; the excavations unearthed a single coin from the time of Henry III, and some broken pottery originating from Crockerton in Wiltshire.